5 Takeaways On The New Biden-Harris Presidential Ticket

 4. Harris will likely hold up well in a debate with Pence.

-The first rule of being a vice-presidential pick is, "Do no harm."
+The first rule of being a vice presidential pick is "do no harm."
 And the most high-profile thing the running mates do during an election is the VP debate.

 The person at the top of the ticket can't afford their running mate to mess it up.

-"I think it's a very important factor," Biden told MSNBC back in March.
+"I think it's a very important factor," Biden told MSNBC in March.

 Harris showed herself to be an able debater in the primary, and Democrats will likely rest easy about — and maybe even look forward to — the Oct.
-7 debate in Utah with Vice President Mike Pence.
+7 debate in Utah with Vice President Pence.

 Pence apparently is also looking forward to it.

-"As you all know, Joe Biden and the Democratic Party have been overtaken by the radical left," Pence said at an event in Arizona Tuesday.
+"As you all know, Joe Biden and the Democratic Party have been overtaken by the radical left," Pence said at an event in Arizona on Tuesday.
 "So given their promises of higher taxes, open borders, socialized medicine and abortion on demand, it's no surprise that he chose Sen. Harris. ...
-So my message to the Democratic nominee for vice president: congratulations.
+So my message to the Democratic nominee for vice president: Congratulations.
 I'll see you in Salt Lake City!"

 5. The process for picking Harris was another sign of a (surprisingly) well-run campaign so far.

 That the VP pick did not leak is a feat unto itself for a presidential campaign.
-Nearly every vice-presidential pick in past years has leaked.
+Nearly every vice presidential pick in past years has leaked.

 In fact, it's become something of a journalistic competition and sought-after notch on a belt to see who can break the story.
 And no one did.